locka99/opcua/3rd-party/mqtt-broker/README.md

 # Mosquitto MQTT Broker

-This is for testing pubsub.
+This MQTT broker is for testing pubsub.
 It's not configured to be secure, but convenient, so do not use in a production setting.

 ## Run

-Easiest way to run is with `docker-compose`:
+Run with `docker-compose`:

 ```bash
 docker-compose up -d